The Super Nintendo Entertainment

 Games which support this include Bomberman and Secret of Mana.

-SNES systems light gun, never really did very well as there were
+The Super Scope was the SNES systems light gun, never really did very well as there were

 only a few games that supported it and those were quite poor.
 Yoshi's